 - DURAthin® veneers – another non-prep option, but completely manufactured in the United States

 Each of these options offers specific benefits and none are perfect for every smile.
-The best way to learn which type of porcelain veneer will best enhance your smile is through a one-on-one consultation with one of our doctors.
+The best way to learn which type of porcelain veneer will best enhance your smile is through a one-on-one consultation with our doctor.
 During your initial visit we will carefully assess your teeth, discuss the benefits and limitations of each veneer option, and help you choose the right one for your needs.

 The process of placing porcelain veneers relies on the type you and your doctor choose.
 Some options, such as Lumineers®, do not require tooth preparation, which can decrease the amount of time you spend at our office.
 However, only around 25% of patients are good candidates for no-prep dental veneers.
 Even when preparation is required, the placement of veneers is quick and virtually pain-free – and results can last for several years without touchups.

 Dental veneers are thin shells of porcelain or high-quality ceramics that are bonded to the front surface of the teeth.
 Their placement requires two separate appointments at our Glendale cosmetic dentistry office over an interval of three to four weeks.